ALBINPRAVEEN/Discordaibot/README.md

 >  A Multipurpose Discord Bot with a Music System and AI chat bot.

-Karma Bot is a open source Discord bot coded in JavaScript with [Discord.js](https://discord.js.org) by [ALBINPRAVEEN](https://github.com/ALBINPRAVEEN).
+Adalyn AI Bot is a open source Discord bot coded in JavaScript with [Discord.js](https://discord.js.org) by [ALBINPRAVEEN](https://github.com/ALBINPRAVEEN).

 ## Categories 📑
 - [x] Fun